Built by the industry for the industry

-In the Summer of 2012, three guys from the creative and tech world came together to build a community and platform by which quality freelancers and great employers could connect with each other in a direct, transparent and cost-effective way.
+In early 2012, three guys from the creative and tech world came together to build a community and platform by which quality freelancers and great employers could connect with each other in a direct, transparent and cost-effective way.

 What started as a platform to connect the greatest freelancers with a handful of forward- thinking companies is now changing how the creative and tech industry resource their business and manage their workforce.
 Whether it’s building a new department for one of the most awarded creative agencies or building an enterprise human resource solution for the world’s largest communications network, we use technology to power the freelance revolution.

 Welcome to YunoJuno.
 Welcome to the Future of Work.

 Three guys from the world of creative and tech meet at various pubs across London to discuss their idea for direct, transparent and exclusive community for freelancers and employers.

 Pub sessions extend to their wider freelancer and employer network in order to ascertain if the idea had legs.
 The response being overwhelmingly positive, this group become the founding members of the new YunoJuno network.

 The three guys double down on their idea, empty their personal savings accounts, and to practice what they preached, hire freelancers to build a bootstrapped product.